-Availability is one of the three goals of network security as mentioned in Section 1.
+Availability is one of the three goals of network security as mentioned in the Introduction.
 For a wireless network, this includes resistance to jamming.
-An attacker can launch a denial of service attack by broadcasting radio frequency noise, with a large amount of power.
+An attacker can launch a DoS attack by broadcasting radio frequency noise, with a large amount of power.
 This can overwhelm the legitimate signal, and prevent wireless messages from being received.
 In many cases, the attacker can accomplish the same thing without using much power at all, by crafting special signals designed to disrupt the particular form of wireless communication being used.